Azure/azure-powershell/src/ResourceMover/docs/Get-AzResourceMoverUnresolvedDependency.md

 ```

 ## DESCRIPTION
-Gets a list of unresolved dependencies.
-The 'Get-AzResourceMoverUnresolvedDependency' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.
-However, for move collections with moveType 'RegionToZone' dependencies are automatically added to the move collection once 'Resolve-AzResourceMoverMoveCollectionDependency' is executed.
+Gets a list of unresolved dependencies.<br>The 'Get-AzResourceMoverUnresolvedDependency' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.<br>However, for move collections with moveType 'RegionToZone' dependencies are automatically added to the move collection once 'Resolve-AzResourceMoverMoveCollectionDependency' is executed.

 ## EXAMPLES